farmountain/SmartGlass-AI-Agent/docs/android_integration.md

 - **`NAVIGATE`**: Opens a Google Maps URI of the form `geo:0,0?q=<destination>` using the Maps app when available, with a generic `ACTION_VIEW` fallback for other map providers.
+The helper reads the `destination` payload key; empty or missing values are ignored.
 - **`SHOW_TEXT`**: Displays the supplied `message` as both a toast and a system notification for quick on-device confirmation.
+Empty or missing values are ignored.

 ### Extending actions

-`ActionExecutor` routes on the action `type`, so you can extend support by adding new `when` branches (and handlers) for custom action types or payload shapes before invoking `ActionExecutor.execute` in your app.
+`ActionExecutor` routes on the uppercased action `type`, so you can extend support by adding new `when` branches (and handlers) for custom action types or payload shapes before invoking `ActionExecutor.execute` in your app.
+Wrapping the helper with your own dispatcher is another stable extension point.